krynv/passwordless/README.md

 # Passwordless App

-A simple 'passwordless' app for signing in to a website using a web ink sent via email.
+A simple 'passwordless' app for signing in to a website using a web link sent via email.
 This solution uses [Google Firebase](https://firebase.google.com/docs)

+Note: You need to have the latest version of NodeJS installed (10.9+ for Angular CLI 8+)

 Clone: